mariegrace31/official_portfolio/README.md

  - **Star the project ⭐️**: Show your appreciation by starring this GitHub repository.
 It helps increase visibility and lets others know that the project is well-received.

  - **Fork the project 🍴 🎣**: If you're interested in making improvements or adding new features, feel free to fork the project.
-You can work on your own version and even submit pull requests to suggest changes.
+You can work on your version and even submit pull requests to suggest changes.

  - **Share with others 🗺️**: Spread the word about this project.
 Share it on social media, mention it in relevant forums or communities, or recommend it to colleagues and friends who might find it useful.